 - Licenses and certificates

 Once you earn your cosmetology license, make sure you make a few copies that can be passed out to future employers during your interviews.
 If you have a license in a related field such as barbering, or have earned additional certificates from taking classes, make sure you include those too.
-Anything from a lash or hair extension certification or maybe even microdermabrasion on the skin care side, needs to make your list.
+Also include anything from a lash or hair extension certification or maybe even microdermabrasion on the skin care side!
 Licenses and extra certifications show that you’re serious about your career and the investment you’re making in yourself.

 Don’t lose that physical copy, though!
 You should have a physical copy with you at each interview you go on, even if you have already sent a digital copy to your potential employer.
-Chances are that you’re not the only interview of the day so having a physical copy handy will help keep your interviewer on track and focused on you.
-It also doesn’t hurt to look prepared.
 Keep your physical copy looking sharp by storing it in a 3 ring binder with dividers to help your interviewer navigate the pages easier.

 If you’re ready to add to that other key piece of your resume and portfolio– your licenses and certifications– then you have found your answer with Creative Images Institute of Cosmetology.
-Whether you’re looking to start a career in cosmetology, esthetics, or nail care, we’ve got you covered!
-Each of our programs walk you through the fundamentals of all industry techniques, taught by licensed and experienced educators.
 To learn more, please call 888-569-2413 or visit our contact page to fill out our contact form.